teamsixzero/teamsixzero.github.io/_drafts/2021-11-19-how-to-be-a-great-ux-ui-designer.md

 What’s changed for me is that I no longer feel the need to approach every new project as an expert in the solution.
 Perfection of this craft is impossible.

-It’s not our job to be the expert on every possible tool and to get it right the first time, but to be an expert in a process that allows us to uncover the information we need to design products that are properly aligned with a user’s needs.
+It’s <a href="/2021/06/02/how-to-design-confidently-without-ever-being-the-expert/" target="_blank">not our job to be the expert</a> on every possible tool and to get it right the first time, but to be an expert in a process that allows us to uncover the information we need to design products that are properly aligned with a user’s needs.